Virtus Global Opportunities Fund

 Over the quarter, the Bank of Japan (BOJ) announced the decision to implement yield curve controls, intending to maintain 10-year Japanese government bond yields at zero percent.
 Many analysts had expected the central bank to take short rates deeper into negative territory.
 Some believe the new policy is a stealth tightening.

-After a disappointing 2015 (-14.9%3), emerging markets were top performers through the third quarter of 2016.
+After a disappointing 2015 (-14.9%, as measured by the MSCI Emerging Markets Index), emerging markets were top performers through the third quarter of 2016.
 Lower-than-expected interest rates in the U.S. continued to support demand for higher-yielding assets in the emerging world.
-Improved capital flows have helped some EM currencies recover lost ground relative to the U.S. dollar, reducing the cost of imported goods and supporting the domestic consumer.
+Improved capital flows have helped some emerging market currencies recover lost ground relative to the U.S. dollar, reducing the cost of imported goods and supporting the domestic consumer.
 Stabilizing commodity markets also helped during the quarter.

 Brazil has suffered debilitating internal political and economic crises that culminated in the impeachment of President Dilma Rousseff.
 On August 31 Michel Temer became Brazil’s new president.
-He hails from the opposition PMDB4 and is committed to implementing fiscal reforms, limiting the government’s ability to spend.
-Despite Brazil’s deep recession and economic contraction, it was one of the best performing emerging markets, at +11.3%5 during the third quarter.
+He hails from the opposition PMDB (Partido do Movimento Democrático Brasileiro, the Brazilian Democratic Movement Party) and is committed to implementing fiscal reforms, limiting the government’s ability to spend.
+Despite Brazil’s deep recession and economic contraction, it was one of the best performing emerging markets during the quarter, up 11.3% as measured by the MSCI Brazil Index.

 China’s economic growth appears to have stabilized.
 Chinese e-commerce companies continue to deliver strong growth, taking market share away from traditional retailers and supported by the surging use of mobile.
 Over the quarter, Chinese authorities approved the Shenzhen-Hong Kong Connect.
 The new Connect will give Hong Kong investors greater access to technology companies, which comprise approximately 20% of the Shenzhen Exchange.
-The MSCI China ND Index returned +13.9% in USD for the third quarter.
+The MSCI China ND Index returned 13.9% (USD) for the quarter.

 While the Fund’s performance was positive, it underperformed the MSCI All Country World Index in the quarter.
 Over the one-year period, the Fund performed in line with the Index.
 The Fund’s relative outperformance for the first half of 2016 was largely driven by our overweight to the consumer staples sector, which was bolstered by investor preference for higher-yielding, lower-volatility stocks, and where some investors have thought of consumer staples as bond proxies.
 But, in the third quarter, the trend reversed with cyclical areas outperforming as the market began to price in the potential for increased interest rates in the U.S.